Nontraditional Women Student’s Scholarship

 A “non-traditional” student is a woman who is returning to college to finish an undergraduate degree, or a woman who has delayed entering college for several years after completing high school or earning a GED.

-Applications for the 2014 awards closed APRIL 10.
+Applications for the awards are available annually in the spring.
 The scholarships are awarded on the basis of financial need, academic achievement, and clarity of stated goals and objectives.
 The two newly-named scholarships, the Pat Chaloupek AAUW of Medina County and the AAUW of Medina Founders’ Scholarship and their recipients were announced in May.

 For information or applications, contact Betty Lynham, Scholarship Committee Chair.
 Give telephone number and e-mail address.

 Local scholarship recipients for the 2013-2014 academic year are Laurie Beal, of Wadsworth, on the right, and Carla Kaczmarski, of Brunswick, on left.

 Recipients for the 2012 scholarships were Nicole Dannery, of Seville, and Megann Welsh, of Brunswick.